 Although the science and the way we now understand the benefits of HIV treatment have progressed rapidly, some attitudes towards HIV haven’t advanced quite as fast for everyone.
 As always, safe sex is about respectful negotiation and it’s important to be respectful of other people’s sexual health choices.

-People living with HIV who use treatment to achieve and maintain an undetectable viral load for six months or more have effectively no risk of sexually transmitting the virus to an HIV negative partner.
+People living with HIV who use treatment to achieve and maintain an undetectable viral load cannot sexually transmit the virus to an HIV negative partner.
 UVL 101: Undetectable = Safe provides more information.

 PrEP stands for Pre-Exposure Prophylaxis.
-PrEP involves using prescription medication that, when used as advised, is highly effective at preventing someone who does not have HIV from acquiring HIV.
-For more details, check out Introducing PrEP – the little blue pill making a big impact.
+PrEP involves using prescription medication that, when used as advised, is highly effective at preventing someone who does not have HIV from acquiring the virus.

 For other candid personal stories on Emen8, check out:

-If you’d like to discover more about HIV prevention, treatment and other sexual health matters, check out the Facts section or contact your local LGBTI health organisation listed in Emen8’s partner network.
+If you’d like to discover more about HIV prevention, treatment and other sexual health matters, check out our Knowledge Hub or contact your local LGBTI health organisation listed in Emen8’s partner network.

 If you’re using PrEP or considering if it could be right for you, peer-run, national community groups PrEP’D For Change and PrEPaccessNOW (PAN) provide information and support online as well as via the PrEP’D For Change Facebook group and PAN Facebook group.